AdobeDocs/experience-manager-65.it-IT/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
 >Most Foundation Components are now deprecated with AEM 6.5.
-See the [release notes](/help/release-notes/deprecated-removed-features.md) for further informtaion.
+See the [release notes](/help/release-notes/deprecated-removed-features.md) for further information.
 >
->Adobe consiglia di utilizzare nei progetti AEM i [nuovi componenti di base](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/introduction.html) (“core”) più avanzati ed estensibili.
+>Adobe consiglia di utilizzare nei progetti AEM i [nuovi componenti di base](https://docs.adobe.com/content/help/it-IT/experience-manager-core-components/using/introduction.html) (“core”) più avanzati ed estensibili.
 These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/get-started/using.html) by your administrator.
 >
 >Potete utilizzare [AEM Modernize Tools Suite](https://opensource.adobe.com/aem-modernize-tools/) per ridefinire il sito basato su componenti di base in modo da utilizzare i componenti core.